CSEA-IITB/WriteUps/Google CTF/Android/README.md

 I tried to follow the path of execution - we encounter a "goto_0" which takes us to an initialization thing and then to "goto_1" which looks like a loop, then there is a "cond_0" and then at that point it takes the textview and sets its text to something in unicode, which actually are emojis - one is flag, and another is cross(wrong).

 And then, a try-catch again!
-Well, why don't I just go ahead and remove it?
+Why don't I just go ahead and remove it?
 Let's do that!

 ```
     if-eqz v5, :cond_1